Photos: Hundreds of thousands rally for Gaza as Israel’s war nears 100 days

 “We are going to continue taking to the streets, continue applying pressure, until Palestine is free,” she said.

-Later on Saturday, more rallies are expected to in Washington, DC and other American cities.
+Later on Saturday, more rallies began in Washington, DC and other American cities.